-Don't worry, I'll spare you from having to look at pictures of dog poop, despite this blogs title.
-It may not be the funnest part of owning pets, but hey, poop happens!
-Growing up my family had a pet rabbit, and my mom is an avid gardener.
-My parents have a compost pile in their yard and I remember them diligently collecting our bunny's poop to mix into the compost.
-Rabbit poop is one thing.
-It doesn't have really any smell to speak of, and it is one of the few types of animal feces that won't burn your plants, even when used fresh (without composting).
-Composting the feces of herbivores (rabbit, cows, horses, etc) is pretty common place, but did you know that it's possible to compost the poop of carnivores as well?
+Don’t worry, I’ll spare you from having to look at pictures of dog poop, despite this blogs title!
+It may not be the best part of owning pets, but hey, poop happens!
+Dog owners, responsible ones at least, have to figure out the best way to dispose of their furry friends’ waste.
+Composting the feces of herbivores (rabbit, cows, horses, etc.) is pretty common place.
+But did you know that it’s possible to compost the poop of carnivores as well?

-From what I've read, composted dog poop is ok to use on decorative plants, but shouldn't be used on plants grown for consumption.
-Even so, it's important to ensure your compost heats up to the required temperature so that pathogens are eliminated.
-If you want to compost pet waste for environmental reasons, but don't want to actually use the resulting compost, it can be buried instead of used for gardening.
+There haven’t been a lot of studies, yet, that look at whether composts heat up enough to kill the eggs of certain parasites, such as roundworms.
+Because of this, it’s recommended that you use composted dog poop on decorative plants only.
+It shouldn’t be used on plants grown for consumption.
+And it’s still important to ensure your compost heats up to the required temperature.
+You want to eliminate as many pathogens as possible.
+If you want to compost pet waste for environmental reasons, but don’t want to actually use the resulting compost, it can be buried instead of used for gardening.

 Want to learn more?
 In 1991, the Fairbanks Soil and Water Conservation District, with assistance from the USDA Natural Resources Conservation Service, worked with dog kennel owners in Alaska to study composting as a means of dealing with dog waste in northern climates.
 The results of that study can be seen here (PDF file), including some pretty in depth instructions on how to compost dog feces, a trouble shooting guide, and even instructions of how you can make your own dog waste compost bin!

 What do you think?

 Conveniently, these days you can purchase decomposable dog poop bags.
 They make composting your dogs droppings even easier.
 The entire bag will break down and can be thrown directly into your compost bin.